 Walthamstow Hall combines the best of experience with innovation.
 Respect for self and others, a strong sense of community and a pride that comes from sharing in a great tradition make Walthamstow Hall a dynamic environment in which individuals are known and valued.

 Our curriculum reflects our belief in the importance of the individual: it is designed to offer unusual breadth, choice and flexibility.
 Lessons are delivered by highly qualified, enthusiastic specialists with a love for their subjects and a real commitment to pupils and the process of teaching and learning.
 From the beginning, teaching takes place in optimum-sized groups in attractive, purpose-built, modern classrooms grouped in dedicated department areas.
-Lessons are well-equipped with ICT and other resources and we enjoy exceptional facilities.
+Lessons are well-equipped with IT and other resources and we enjoy exceptional facilities.

 The Creative Arts play a vital part in school life within the curriculum and as part of our enrichment provision.
-Our philosophy of encouraging every girl to get involved underpins everything from the Inter-House Music and Drama Festivals in which all girls perform, to the structure of our curriculum.
+Our philosophy of encouraging every girl to get involved underpins everything from the Inter-House Music and Drama Productions in which all girls perform, to the structure of our curriculum.

 Walthamstow Hall is a registered charity founded in 1838 for the education of girls.

 Alumnae - Our thriving Old Girls' Association celebrated its centenary in 1999.